pts/ppfiletagger/README.txt

 ~~~~~~~~~~~~
 The future plans of ppfiletagger, in 2021:

-* Make rmtimescan and rmtimequery work on modern Linux systems with Python
-  2.x and modern pyxattr and sqlite3 dependencies.

 * Make the query language of rmtimequery and ppfiletagger_shell_functions.sh
   the same, adding the missing features to both.
 Also document the query
   language.